 7. Resident Relocation, Proposed §§ 970.21, 970.23

 Comment: The required 90-day notice of demolition or disposition is too short.
 Only 20 percent of all new rental construction in the past decade has been targeted for low-income and extremely low-income people.
 Given the shortage of affordable rental units for low-income and extremely low-income people, it may be extremely difficult for families to find affordable rental housing within 90 days.
 The rule should require 6 months' advance notice.

 Response: The statute refers to 90 days' notice; however, it also should be noted that a PHA may not commence demolition or complete disposition until all residents are relocated.
 Since the rule, as proposed, addressed the commenter's concerns, HUD does not adopt this comment.

 Comment: The rule provides an exemption from the URA, but the substitute procedures are “the functional equivalent” of URA procedures.
 The use of HUD funds for relocation costs (in proposed § 970.23) would reduce the availability of those funds for other necessary uses.
 The use of disposition proceeds for relocation should be considered for those PHAs seeking waivers from using disposition proceeds to pay down debt.

 Response: HUD recognizes that much of what is required under URA is similar to the requirements in part 970.
 However, these requirements are statutory (see 42 U.S.C.
 1437p(a)(4)(A)(iii)).
-HUD disagrees with the statement that funds for relocation costs would reduce the availability of those funds for other uses since other funds are available for relocation costs.
+HUD disagrees with the statement that funds for relocation costs would reduce the availability of those funds for other uses since other Start Printed Page 62358funds are available for relocation costs.
 The comment pertaining to the use of disposition proceeds is not adopted because doing so would conflict with the requirements of § 970.19 of this rule and 42 U.S.C.
 1437p(a)(5).

 c.
 Use of Vouchers